What Is a Deployment Script? deploy.sh Examples and Best Practices

 What is a Deployment Script?

-• Copy files to servers
+• Copy or sync files to one or more servers

-• Install dependencies
+• Install runtime dependencies pinned to the release

-• Run database migrations
+• Run database migrations in the correct order

-• Restart services
+• Restart application services with zero-downtime semantics where possible

-• Perform health checks
+• Perform health checks before traffic is switched

-• Handle environment-specific configurations
+• Handle environment-specific configuration (staging vs. production)

-• Manage Docker containers and services
+• Manage Docker containers and registry authentication

 Key Components of a Deployment Script